Johann Christian Bach: Legacy

-A full account of J. C. Bach's career is given in the fourth volume of Charles Burney's History of Music.
+In the fourth volume of Charles Burney's General History of Music there is an account of J. C. Bach's career.

 There are two others named Johann Christian Bach in the Bach family tree, but neither was a composer.

-In 1764, Bach met with Wolfgang Amadeus Mozart, who was aged eight at the time and had been brought to London by his father.
+In 1764, Bach met with Wolfgang Amadeus Mozart, who was aged eight at the time and was in London during the Mozart family grand tour.
 Bach then spent five months teaching Mozart in composition.
 Bach is widely regarded as having a strong influence on the young Mozart, with scholars such as Téodor de Wyzewa and Georges de Saint-Foix describing him as "The only true teacher of Mozart".
 Mozart arranged three sonatas from Bach's Op.
 5 into keyboard concertos, and in later life Mozart "often acknowledged the artistic debt he owed" to Johann Christian.
 Upon hearing of Bach's death in 1782, Mozart commented, "What a loss to the musical world!"